Vince Dunn Game Preview: Kraken vs. Oilers

 Dunn Season Stats Insights

-- Dunn has a point in eight of 14 games this season, with multiple points in three of them.
+- Dunn has a point in 10 games this year (out of 16), including multiple points three times.

-- Dunn has an assist in seven of 14 games played this season, including multiple assists three times.
+- Dunn has an assist in nine of 16 games played this season, including multiple assists three times.

-- The implied probability is 54.1% that Dunn hits the over on his points over/under based on the odds.
+- The implied probability is 51.2% that Dunn goes over his points prop total based on the odds.

-- Given his moneyline odds, Dunn has an implied probability of 46.5% of going over his assist prop bet.
+- There is an implied probability of 44.4% of Dunn going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.